 Durability refers to the set's tendencies to break, crack, or chip during use and washing.
 Since the mortar and pestle are banged together during use, durability is important.
 To test durability, we paid careful attention to which sets suffered any damage during use and also factored in the material.
 Thicker, heavy-duty sets did best in this category.

 The Tara 18/8 Stainless Steel Set was extremely durable and took absolutely no damage over the course of its use.
 The rubber lining and thick material of the Cooler Kitchen EZ-Grip also made it one of our top performers for durability.

 Versatility refers to the number of tasks you can perform effectively with a given set.
 We crushed rice, herbs and spices, garlic, basil, and avocado in each set to test versatility.
 Some sets were capable of just about anything, whereas some were impractical (generally due to size) for certain tasks.
 The HiCoup Unpolished Granite Set was a great medium size, making it good for everything we tried it with.
 The Chef Sofi 6-inch was another top performer for versatility, having no problem handling spices, pesto, guac, and garlic.
 The HiCoup Unpolished Granite Set is great for basil, peppercorns, and everything in between!

-Aesthetics refer to how good each set looks.
+Aesthetics refers to how good each set looks.
 While it might not be the biggest factor in choosing cookware, there's no denying that mortar and pestles are a fairly decorative item, and having a nice-looking one can change the whole look of your kitchen.

 The Luevo Marble Set was extremely nice looking, with a swirling marble exterior and interestingly shaped pestle.
 The Gorilla Grip Original Set was also a thing of beauty, with a classy yet understated outer polish.